Psychiatry: Diagnostics and evaluation

-Clinical application
+Present

 Diagnostic systems

 Psychiatric diagnoses take place in a wide variety of settings and are performed by many different health professionals.
 Therefore, the diagnostic procedure may vary greatly based upon these factors.
 Typically, though, a psychiatric diagnosis utilizes a differential diagnosis procedure where a mental status examination and physical examination is conducted, with pathological, psychopathological or psychosocial histories obtained, and sometimes neuroimages or other neurophysiological measurements are taken, or personality tests or cognitive tests administered.
 In some cases, a brain scan might be used to rule out other medical illnesses, but at this time relying on brain scans alone cannot accurately diagnose a mental illness or tell the risk of getting a mental illness in the future.
 Some clinicians are beginning to utilize genetics and automated speech assessment during the diagnostic process but on the whole these remain research topics.